suned/serum/README.md

 Test!
 ```
 ## IPython Integration
-It can be slightly annoying to import some `Environment` and start it as a
+It can be slightly annoying to import some `Context` and start it as a
 context manager in the beginning of every IPython session.
-Moreover, you quite often want to run an IPython REPL in a special environment,
+Moreover, you quite often want to run an IPython REPL in a special context,
 e.g to provide configuration that is normally supplied through command line
 arguments in some other way.